codatio/codat-docs/docs/integrations/accounting/sage50/installing-the-sage-50-connector.md

 On the **Set your credentials** step, the user enters their Sage 50 username and password in the boxes provided.
 The username and password entered must be for a Sage 50 user account with permission to read all the data you plan to synchronize.

-:::caution Create a separate login for pushing data
+:::Caution Create a separate login for pushing data

 If your product requires pushing data to Sage 50, the user should create a separate user login in Sage 50 to be used solely by the Sage 50 Connector.
 This is required to prevent concurrent access issues.